emmabbn/sov/README.md

 ## Description

-This program calculates VS-SOVs and traditional SOVs in multidimensional space.
+This program calculates vs-SOVs and traditional SOVs in multidimensional space.

-- VS-SOVs utilize the “observed” normal vectors and their reflections to determine the proportion of times a voter pivots.
+- vs-SOVs utilize the ‘’observed’’ normal vectors and their reflections to determine the proportion of times a voter pivots.
 - Traditional SOVs utilize all angles of the vote from 0 to 360 degrees for each dimension greater than 1.
 - The package should work for 1 to 4 dimensions, weighted voting, and